aspirantzhang/php-enhanced-snippets/CONTRIBUTING.md

 # Contributing

-A big welcome and thank you for considering contributing to Auth0 open source projects!
+A big welcome and thank you for considering contributing to the open source projects!
 It’s people like you that make it a reality for users in our community.

 ## Code of Conduct